jaredhanson/passport-facebook/README.md

 * [todos-express-facebook-popup](https://github.com/passport/todos-express-facebook-popup)

-  Illustrates how to use the Facebook strategy within an Express application, with the authorization prompt being displayed in a popup window.
+  Illustrates how to use progressive enhancement to display the the Facebook login dialog in a popup window.
+State is kept during the OAuth 2.0 flow and used to close the window for requests using that display mode.

 ## FAQ